district10/blog/_pages/notes.md

 :   “Complexity increases the possibility of failure; a twin-engine airplane
     has twice as many engine problems as a single-engine airplane.”
-By analogy, in both software and electronics, the rule that simplicity increases robustness.
+By analogy, in both software and electronics, the rule that **simplicity increases robustness**.

     It is correspondingly argued that the right way to build reliable systems is to put all your eggs in one basket, after making sure that you've built a really good basket.

 Extra-Sensory-Perception.

 :   Often referred to as "The sixth Sense".
 Often used in conversation when one
     makes a lucky guess as to what someone is about to say.

     |   M.C.
 Hammer: I want to-
     |   Patrick Surtain: SLEEP!
     |   M.C.
 Hammer: Hey!
 I was just going to say that!
     |   Patrick Surtain: I must have ESP!

     ESP 还可以是 Especially Silly People……